 Department of Educational Research, Lancaster University, Lancaster, UK.

-Brett Bligh is a Lecturer in the Department of Educational Research, Lancaster University, and co-Director of the Centre for Technology Enhanced Learning.
-His research interrogates the nexus of technology mediation, physical environment, and institutional change in higher education.
-Brett’s work prioritises Activity Theory conceptions of human practice, and interventionist methodologies.
+Brett Bligh is a Senior Lecturer (Associate Professor) in the Department of Educational Research, Lancaster University.
+He is Director of the Centre for Technology Enhanced Learning and the Doctoral Programme in E-Research and Technology Enhanced Learning.
+His research interrogates issues of technology and institutional change in post-compulsory education.
+He prioritises Activity Theory conceptions of human practice and interventionist methodologies when addressing these issues.